CSE-437/AnkiPlugin/README.md

 To install AnkiHub as a plugin, copy everything from the `src` folder into the `addons` folder of your local Anki installation.

+## A User Story
+Bob wants to study from Alice's Anki deck called DeckA.
+Alice logs onto the AnkiHub plugin and uploads DeckA.
+Then, Bob logs onto the AnkiHub website and searches for DeckA.
+He subscribes to the deck and then opens his local installation of Anki (henceforth called "vanilla Anki").
+He enters his AnkiHub credentials on the plugin login window.

+After the plugin verifies his credentials, the backend of the plugin receives a list of his subscriptions from the server.
+Since one of these decks, DeckA, does not exist locally, the plugin imports DeckA using JSON data from the server.
+In addition, the plugin updates any subscribed decks that already exists locally.

+At this point, the plugin finishes loading the deck viewer window, which shows every local and subscribed deck (including DeckA).
+Next to subscribed decks (which includes uploaded decks that Bob owns) is a "Disconnect" button; it forks the deck if Bob is subscribed to it but does not own it, and it no longer sends updates if Bob is the deck originator.
+Next to local decks that have not been uploaded, there is an "Upload" button.
+If Bob pushes the "Uplaod" button for one of his decks, the button then changes to a "Disconnect" button.

 ## Development
 ### windowsAnkiRestart - Automated Anki Restarting
 This script restarts Anki automatically for you every time you save the plugin.